Browsing though some blogs the other day I came across Susan's Mini Homes

 My brothers room was the larger upstairs window.

-e bathroom was the other small room at the front of the house.
+The bathroom was the other small room at the front of the house.

 The lower right is the kitchen and the lower left was the dining room.
 This had windows and a central opening French door.